 The nine specific categories each school and district evaluate annually include:

 Local committees must determine the criteria that will be used to rate each of these factors.
 While the Legislature did not specify who should participate or how often they should meet, the state did require districts to use the criteria developed to self-evaluate the organization and each respective campus.
 A rating must then be assigned to the district and each campus, fitting the following ranking for each of the nine categories: recognized, acceptable or unacceptable.

 A district-wide team assembled during the first week of February to work on the development of the rating criteria.
 The team divided into subcommittees, one for each of the required categories, and recruited representatives from campuses and the community to further develop and refine this rating system.

-Rubrics utilized for the 14-15 school year are available below along with ratings by campus and category.
+A-F Selections for the 17-18 school year are available below along with grading rubrics.